Arnold Hano: Career

 On April 7, 1964, Hano was named 1963's Magazine Sportswriter of the Year by the National Sportscasters and Sportswriters Association.
-Two weeks later, he received the 1963 Sidney Hillman Memorial Award in the category of magazine journalism (as selected by judges Alan Barth, William Shirer and Howard K. Smith), for "The Burned Out Americans", a muckraking study of conditions facing migratory farm workers in California's Central Valley.
+He also received the 1963 Sidney Hillman Memorial Award for magazine journalism for "Burned Out Americans", a muckraking study of conditions facing migratory farm workers in California's Central Valley.

-Hano has also taught writing at the University of Southern California, Pitzer College, and the University of California, Irvine.
-Between 1989 and 1992, Hano was a contributing editor at Orange Coast Magazine.
+Hano taught writing at the University of Southern California, Pitzer College, and the University of California, Irvine. and a contributing editor at Orange Coast Magazine (1989–92).

 In 2012, Hano became the 12th recipient of Baseball Reliquary's annual Hilda Award, established in 2001 "to recognize distinguished service to the game by a fan."
 Four years later, with his induction into the Shrine of the Eternals, Hano became the first person to be honored twice by the Baseball Reliquary.